 Chronic conditions such as irritable bowel syndrome (IBS), Crohn’s disease or ulcerative colitis are not caused by bacteria or parasites, but can also cause diarrhoea.

-There are some very serious infections that cause diarrhoea, like dysentery, typhoid or cholera, but these are thankfully very rare in the UK.
+There are some very serious infections that cause diarrhoea, like dysentery, typhoid or cholera, or even ebola virus, but these are thankfully very rare in the UK.

 Treatment for diarrhoea